WELCOME TO YONEHARA LAB

 We seek to address the following questions:

-- How are sensory inputs processed by central circuits?
+- How are sensory inputs processed by visual circuits?

 - What is the function of individual cell types in computation and behaviour?